 Plaque and tarter that sits on the teeth provides an environment, which allows bacteria to thrive and multiply.
 The bacteria cause the gums to become inflamed and bleed.
 The condition becomes more noticeable when you brush your teeth or sometimes when you eat.
-These are signs of the early stage of gingivitis.
+These are signs of the early stage of gingivitis (gum disease).
 Gingivitis is easily treated by having the hygienist scaling and polishing the teeth, also known as deep cleaning.

 As a non-surgical procedure, scaling and planing is performed without any anesthesia, in the dentist’s office.
 While the procedure is usually painless, advanced stages of gingivitis may make it necessary to numb the area for complete comfort.
 Deep scaling and root planing is usually broken down into one section of the mouth per appointment.
 This allows for adequate healing time, and reduces the time for each appointment.